 In Algorithm \ref{alg}, there are two important variables.
 One is named $param\_scale$, which gives the factor we use to scale the ANN parameters to integers to get the SNN parameters.
 The other one is named $threshold$, which is the spiking threshold that decides the LIF neuron spiking activity.

-Algorithm \ref{alg} requires input images, and they are represented as a $N$ by $D$ matrix with floating-point elements ranging between zero and one, $N$ for the number of images and $D$ for the number of pixels per image.
-Line 1 set the $W_{MAX}$, $b_{MAX}$, and $slope$ variables.
+Algorithm \ref{alg} requires a batch of input images to tune the spiking threshold, and they are represented as an $N\times H\times W\times C$ matrix with floating-point elements ranging between zero and one; $N$ for the number of images and $H$, $W$, $C$ for the image's height, width, and channel.
+Line 1 set the $W_{MAX}$, $b_{MAX}$, and line 2 set the $slope$, $param\_percentile$, $activation\_percentile$ variables.
 If we use 9 bits to represent SNN weights on Loihi chip, then the maximum weight $W_{MAX}$ is $2^{9 - 1} - 1 = 255$.
 We set the maximum bias $b_{MAX}$ in the same way.
 The $slope$ variable shows the ratio between the SNN neuron output and the ANN neuron output at the current layer and is initialized to one.